 Red Flag: If they say they’re on commission, you may want to do additional research into their claims rather than taking their word for it.

 Many companies don’t settle much debt at all—in fact, some large firms have been sued because they have settled so little of the debt brought to them—and young companies have very little experience.
-Debt relief rules require that companies base their claims on all consumers who have enrolled in their programs and not just a few of their best examples when describing their results.
+Debt relief rules require that companies base their claims on all consumers enrolled in their programs and not just a few of their best examples when describing their results.

-4. Are you a member of the American Fair Credit Council?
+4. Are You a Member of the American Fair Credit Council?

-Red Flag: If a company is not a member of the AFCC, ask them why.
+Red Flag: If a company is not a member of the AADR, ask them why.
 The only reason not to be a member is if it doesn’t want to be held to higher standards.

-Not all companies will work with debt settlement companies.
-In many cases, debt settlement companies will wait until your creditors charge off your debt and sell it to a debt collection agency, which the debt settlement company can then work with.
 Once your debt is transferred to a collection agency, you may not be able to negotiate a good rate, and you may be more likely to get sued.
 In addition, debt negotiation is generally not an option for certain loans like a mortgage or car loan.

 Red Flag: If the company claims that all of your creditors will work with them, that could be a red flag.
 Waiting for debts to charge off could end up costing you much more in the long run.
-At the very least, the company should explain the charge off process and its risks to you.
+At the very least, the company should explain the charge-off process and its risks to you.

 Red Flag: If you do not get full written disclosure listing your expected fees, or if the company claims there are no fees, it may be hiding something.